Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Nebraska Stats and Trends

-- Nebraska has played 10 games, with five wins against the spread.
+- Nebraska has five wins against the spread in 10 games this year.

-- This season, the Cornhuskers have won ATS in each of their two games as an underdog of 9.5 points or more.
+- The Cornhuskers have always covered the spread this season when underdogs by 9 points or more.

-- Nebraska has hit the over in 33.3% of its opportunities this year (three times in nine games with a set point total).

-- Nebraska is 5-4 against the spread and 3-7 overall when the team totals over 216.3 yards.
+- In games that Nebraska totals over 216.3 yards, the team is 5-4 against the spread and 3-7 overall.

-- The Cornhuskers have 14 giveaways this season, while the Badgers have 19 takeaways .
+- This year the Cornhuskers have 14 turnovers, five fewer than the Badgers have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.